logo

 The fact that you can sign-up for a free account gives Freetrade an edge over those platforms that charge monthly account management or platform fees.
 Combined with the commission-free trades, it makes for a great low-cost provider for beginners.

-Having said that, watch those foreign exchange fees which are a bit steep at 0.99%.
+Having said that, watch those foreign exchange fees which are a steep at 0.99%.
 At that rate, commission-free US stocks aren’t quite as free as they might initially sound.
 Interest on uninvested cash that stops at £1k is also poor.

 Standard Account